Huzaifa-Arif/KFFL/README.md

 Gives you the control to choose **step size, batch size, local epochs** and **number of clients** in the federated learning process.

     methods.py
-Has all the methods (KFFL and baselines) implemented.
+Has all the baseline methods  (KFFL and baselines) implemented.

     kernel_utils.py
-Contains the implementation for helper functions, client and server methods.
+Contains the implementation for helper functions, client and server functions,KHSIC etc.